DarshiT2009/Real-time-Location-tracker/README.md

-Sure!
-Here's your updated and polished project description with a **clean, professional finish** and a powerful closing line to leave a strong impression:

----

 #  Real-Time Location Tracker
 A real-time location tracking web app that enables users to **track and share live locations** using **WebSockets** and **Leaflet.js** for interactive map experiences. 🚀